nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. HustleBook shows a list of clients
+2. HustleBook shows a list of clients.
-3. User requests to edit the information of a specific client in the list
+3. User requests to edit the information of a specific client in the list.
-4. HustleBook updates the client's information with the given information
+4. HustleBook updates the client's information with the given information.
-5. HustleBook shows the client's updated information
+5. HustleBook shows the client's updated information.

    Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+    * 2a1.
+HustleBook informs the user that the list is empty.

       Use case ends.

-* 2b.
-User decides to cancel editing the client's information.

-  Use case ends.

 * 3a.
-The given client name is invalid.
+Specified person does not exist on the list.
     * 3a1.
-HustleBook shows an error message.
+HustleBook informs the user that the client is not in the list.

       Use case resumes at step 2.

 * 3b.
 There are multiple clients with the same given name.
     * 3b1.
 HustleBook shows a list of clients with the same given name.
     * 3b2.
 HustleBook requests for index of the client to update the information to.
     * 3b3.
 User enters an index.

       Step 3b2-3b3 is repeated until a valid index is entered.

       Use case resumes at step 4.

 * 3c.
-User doesn't provide information for updating.
+HustleBook detects insufficient information.
     * 3c1.
-HustleBook shows an error message.
+HustleBook informs user the minimal data needed to add a client.
+    * 3c2.
+User enters the correct data.

+      Steps 3c1-3c2 are repeated until the data entered is sufficient.

       Use case resumes at step 2.

 * 3d.
-The given information is in the wrong format.
+HustleBook detects incorrect format.
     * 3d1.
-HustleBook shows an error message.
+HustleBook informs user the format to follow.
+    * 3d2.
+User enters the correct format.

+      Steps 3d1-3d2 are repeated until a valid format and data is entered.

       Use case resumes at step 2.